 Supply Chain Woes?
-Here are Thoughtful Gift Ideas Guaranteed to Be In Stock
+Here Are Thoughtful Gift Ideas Guaranteed to Be In Stock

 For the foodie or amateur cook

-Signing them up for a meal kit service is one way to offer them delicious dinners for a month or longer and save them some serious meal-prep time.
+Sign them up for a meal kit service to offer them delicious dinners for a month or longer and save them some serious meal-prep time.

 Consumer Reports looked at meal deliveries from five companies and found many of them contain high-quality ingredients with easy-to-follow recipes and tasty results.